TheochemUI/eOn/docs/source/releases/v2.10.1/index.md

-Patch release that fixes a critical NEB convergence regression introduced in v2.10.0, where removing the `EIGEN_DEFAULT_TO_ROW_MAJOR` macro left bare `MatrixXd` types as column-major, silently corrupting force projections.
+Patch release that fixes a critical NEB convergence regression introduced in v2.10.0, where removing the `EIGEN_DEFAULT_TO_ROW_MAJOR` macro left bare `MatrixXd` types as column-major, corrupting force projections.
 Also fixes a Python 3.10 compatibility issue and adds a CI-NEB regression test to prevent similar regressions in the future.